GiowGiow/product-catalog-ml-challenge/README.md

 -   **Unit of Work Pattern:** Manages transactions to ensure data consistency across multiple operations, which is crucial for supporting parallel replicas behind a load balancer.
 -   **Behavior-Driven Design (BDD):** We use Gherkin syntax in `.feature` files to drive development.
 This human-readable format ensures the implementation aligns with requirements and helps new developers understand system behavior quickly.
 -   **Automation:** The use of pre-commit hooks and CI/CD pipelines ensures high code quality is maintained throughout the development lifecycle.
 -   **Functionality:** The service provides full CRUD operations for the Product model, secured with simple token-based authentication.
+As this is a demo, advanced security measures are not implemented but can be added as needed.
+FastAPI has compatibility with OAuth2 and JWT for more robust security.
+Authorization can also be implemented manually or with third-party libraries.

 ## 💡 Why This Stack?